kai-kj/microcompute/doc.md

 binding set depending on its index in the `buffers` array.

 - `program`: A program
-- `workgroup_size`: The number of work groups to dispatch in each dimension
+- `workgroupSize`: The number of work groups to dispatch in each dimension
 - `buffers`: A null-terminated array of buffers to pass to the program

 <br/>